AdobeDocs/campaign-standard.en/help/sending/using/confirming-the-send.md

 For the email channel, in the **[!UICONTROL Summary]** view of each message, the **[!UICONTROL Delivered]** percentage will start out at 100% and then progressively go down throughout the validity period of the delivery as the soft and hard bounces get reported back<!--from the Enhanced MTA to Campaign-->.

-Soft-bouncing messages will no longer show as **[!UICONTROL Failed]** after day one of the delivery.
+Soft-bouncing messages do not show as **[!UICONTROL Failed]** after day one of the delivery.
 They will be retried and stay in the retry queue until the end of the delivery [validity period](../../administration/using/configuring-email-channel.md#validity-period-parameters).
 For more on retries after a delivery temporary failure, see [this section](../../sending/using/understanding-delivery-failures.md#retries-after-a-delivery-temporary-failure).

 >[!NOTE]
 >
->You should wait until the end of the validity period to see the final **[!UICONTROL Delivered]** percentage, and the final number of actually delivered and failed messages in the [Delivery logs](../../sending/using/monitoring-a-delivery.md#sending-logs).
+>You should wait until the end of the validity period to see the final **[!UICONTROL Delivered]** percentage, and the final number of actually delivered and failed messages in the [sending logs](../../sending/using/monitoring-a-delivery.md#sending-logs).

 ### Email Feedback service (beta) {#email-feedback-service}